-35,631 support grants were provided to employees in difficulty in 2021.
+32,723 support subsidies were provided to employees in difficulty in 2022.
 This support includes the signing of reciprocal commitments, a mechanism that enables a resolution process to be initiated for difficulties identified during the assessment.

 2.5 Participation in public policies and national city housing programmes